 Corns and Calluses

 Corns and calluses occur when there is excess or thickening of the skin, usually on the soles of the feet.
 Calluses form on weight bearing parts of the body and corns on non weight bearing areas.

-Calluses usually develop on weight bearing parts of the body such as the sole of the foot, especially the ball and heel.
+These usually develop on weight bearing parts of the body such as the sole of the foot, especially the ball and heel.
 They are rough, thickened patches of skin which are rarely painful.
 Poor foot biomechanics can cause additional pressure on certain areas of the foot.
 This pressure causes hypertrophy of the skin or excess skin growth.

-- Vasoline or petrolium jelly applied to the skin can help reduce friction and pressure over the area.
+Vasoline or petrolium jelly applied to the skin can help reduce friction and pressure over the area.
 Corn and callus plasters are available to help protect the areas and prevent friction.